1001 - Public Communications

 4. The sole function of the committee will be to advise the board on matters for which the committee was convened; and

-5. Progress on the activities and goals of citizen advisory committees, as defined by the board at the outset, will be reported to the board on a regular basis.
+5. Progress on the activities and goals of Citizen Advisory Committees, as defined by the board at the outset, will be reported to the board on a regular basis.

 The superintendent [or designee] may convene administrative committees to review or develop recommendations on issues, practices, programs, or initiatives affecting the educational or operational practices of the district.